opencaesar/firesat-example/README.md

 # Fire Satellite Example
-An OML example describing a Fire Satellite mission
+An example describing a Fire Satellite mission expressed in OML v0.6

 ## Clone
 ```